alexgracianoarj/nclass/NClass/doc/readme.txt

 Requirements
 ------------
-To run this software, the Microsoft .NET Framework 2.0 must be installed on your computer.
+To run this software, the Microsoft .NET Framework 4.5 must be installed on your computer.

 If you are a Linux/Mac user, you can alternatively use the Mono framework.
 Please always use the latest version of Mono as there may be little compatibility issues with WinForms.

-To compile the project, you will need either Visual Studio 2008 or the latest version of NAnt.
+To compile the project, you will need either Visual Studio 2013 or the latest version of NAnt.

 Support
 -------
-Author: Balazs Tihanyi (btihanyi@users.sourceforge.net)
+Author: Alex Graciano (alexgracianoarj@gmail.com)
 Homepage: http://nclass.sourceforge.net
 SourceForge foundry: http://sourceforge.net/projects/nclass/